wolmibo/wallpablur/doc/configuration.md

   How much space to leave between the screen edges and the panel.
 It can be either specified as a uniform margin `<int>` or explicitly for each side as `<left>:<right>:<top>:<bottom>`.
+* `radius`:
+  Sets the border radius of this panel.
+For not fully transparent panels, check out the `clipping` option (c.f. global options).

 To show the panel conditionally (e.g. only on certain workspaces) you can use the `enable-if` property set to a workspace expression (see below).